imsks/Pulse/src/README.md

 4. **Queue**: Job stored in Redis, API returns immediately
 5. **Data Plane**: Worker picks up job, routes by jobType
 6. **Handler**: User-defined function executes

-**System Design Note**: This async pattern allows:
-- API to respond in <100ms (just enqueue)
-- Workers to process at their own pace
-- Independent scaling of each layer
-- Fault isolation (worker crash doesn't affect API)

----

 ## 🚫 What Goes Where